 In the past, autism was divided in categories and we differentiated between infantile autism, atypical autism and Asperger’s syndrome.
 This differentiation has proven unsustainable in practice.
 Newer approaches see the symptoms on a continuum and describe an autism spectrum.
 A further positive development is that the current discourse on neurodiversity questions the deficit-oriented classification of the autism spectrum as an illness and calls for the spectrum to be understood as a neurological variation.

 There are correlation between giftedness and autism spectrum disorders.
-Many people with Asperger’s symptoms are gifted and, accordingly, mildly pronounced autism phenomena can be found in many gifted people.
+Many people with autism characteristics are gifted and, accordingly, mildly pronounced autism phenomena can be found in many gifted people.

 In the counselling of gifted people, the following issues are frequent:

 - lack of recognition of feelings / emotional dynamics in other peoplen

 - rudimentary perception of own feelings